kimbring2/AlphaStar_Implementation/README.md

 <img src="image/ezgif.com-video-to-gif-3.gif" height="300" width="600">

-# Placing each Marine group separately in front of Roach Group
+# Controlling each Marine group
 First thing what we should do after giving group number is moving them by using a group function.

 <img src="image/17-51-13.png" height="300" width="450">